ijardillier/docker-elk/README.md

 Please refer to the following documentation page for more details about how to configure Logstash inside Docker
 containers: [Configuring Logstash for Docker][ls-docker].

+### How to configure Filebeat

+The Filebeat configuration is stored in [`filebeat/config/filebeat.yml`][config-fb].

+It is also possible to map the entire `config` directory instead of a single file, in order to map `modules.d` subirectory too.

+### How to configure Metricbeat

+The Metricbeat configuration is stored in [`metricbeat/config/metricbeat.yml`][config-mb].

+It is also possible to map the entire `config` directory instead of a single file, in order to map `modules.d` subirectory too.

 ### How to disable paid features